 Pre Design architectural Services

 Pre-Design is a a general term for what we do before we start designing a building.
 This will include preliminary research on the property owner’s part and the architect.
 Clients do not always hire an architect for this portion.
 At our firm we provide pre-design architectural services quite often.
 This can include helping developers decide if they should purchase a property.
 We often do a zoning analysis in pre-design to determine what we can build.
-Additionally a Land Survey and site analysis is part of pre-design.
-The client gets a property survey by a licensed land surveyor not an architect.
+Land Surveys and site analysis are part of pre-design.
+The client gets a property survey by a licensed land surveyor, not an architect.

 The developer may want to establish a project budget in the Pre-Design Architecture phase.
-To learn more about pre design check out another post we wrote on Pre Design Architecture.
-Essentially pre-design will be determining the information we need to begin design.
+To learn more about pre-design, check out another post we wrote on Pre Design Architecture.
+Pre-design will be determining the information we need to begin design.
 Here are a few factors to consider:

 - Site Analysis